tmaster628/Win23_CS111A_S1/README.md

 `git clone https://github.com/tmaster628/Win23_CS111A_S1.git`

 From there, `cd` into the repo and type `make`.
 Now you should be able to run the available programs!

+You'll want to type `make` to compile the code.
+There is a bare-bones testing harness that will test your programs that can be run by typing
+`./RunMain`